 Applications and eligibility criteria are available from your high school guidance office or from the Florida Department of Education Web site: www.floridastudentfinancialaid.org.

 To be eligible, you must enroll for at least six credits of college-level course work each term.
-You must be classified as a Florida resident for tuition purposes and be a degree-seeking student.
+You must be classified as a Florida resident and be a degree-seeking student.
 You must be a U.S Citizen or eligible non-citizen.
 Initial award amounts are estimated for purposes of Valencia’s financial aid award planning.
 Actual payment depends upon the program regulations and the amount of tuition and fees assessed for the term.

-The program has three levels.
+The program has four levels.
 Each award level has different academic criteria for eligibility.
 Your financial aid award will reflect an estimate of the maximum amount that would be covered if you increased enrollment in the year.
-Actual payment will be based on your actual Bright Future Scholarship award and enrollment.
+Actual payment will be based on your Bright Future Scholarship award and enrollment.

 You may receive only one award: